kelvinewilliams-pdcm/signed/auth-stmt-legal-use.signed.md

 I declare under penalty of perjury that the foregoing is true and correct.

-**Executed on the date and time indicated in the signature’s timestamp.**
+**Executed on the 16th day of February 2026 at the time indicated in the signature’s timestamp.**

 **Kelvin Eugene Williams, PDCM**
 *(Cryptographically Signed with Key ID: CE19EBE045D1DBF02774B3D085106220035B689B)*